Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### The Product Owner must release each Increment to production.

 - [x] When it makes sense.
-- [ ] To make sure the Development Team is done every Sprint.
+- [ ] To make sure the Developers are done every Sprint.
 - [ ] Whenever the product is free of defects.
 - [ ] Without exception.

 **[⬆ Back to Top](#table-of-contents)**

-### Who creates the definition of "Done"?
+### Who creates the Definition of Done?

-- [ ] The Scrum Master as he/she is responsible for the Development Team's productivity.
+- [ ] The Scrum Master as he/she is responsible for the Developers productivity.
 - [ ] The Scrum Team, in a collaborative effort where the result is the common denominator of all members' definition.
 - [ ] The Product Owner as he/she is responsible for the product's success.
-- [x] The development organization (or Development Team if none is available from the development organization).
+- [x] The development organization (or Developers if none is available from the development organization).

 **[⬆ Back to Top](#table-of-contents)**

 ### Five new Scrum Teams have been created to build one product.
-A few of the developers on one of the Development Teams ask the Scrum Master how to coordinate their work with the order teams.
+A few of the Developers on one of the Scrum Teams ask the Scrum Master how to coordinate their work with the order teams.
 What should the Scrum Master do?

-- [ ] Teach the Product Owner to work with the lead developers on ordering Product Backlog in a way to avoid too much technical and development overlap during a Sprint.
+- [ ] Teach the Product Owner to work with the lead Developers on ordering Product Backlog in a way to avoid too much technical and development overlap during a Sprint.
-- [x] Teach them that it is their responsibility to work with the other teams to create an integrated increment.
+- [x] Teach them that it is their responsibility to work with the other teams to create an integrated Increment.
 - [ ] Collect the Sprint tasks from the teams at the end of their Sprint Planning and merge that into a consolidated plan for the entire Sprint.
 - [ ] Visit the five teams each day to inspect that their Sprint Backlogs are aligned.

 **[⬆ Back to Top](#table-of-contents)**

-### Which two things should the Development Team do during the first Sprint? (choose two)
+### Which two things should the Developers do during the first Sprint? (choose two)

 - [ ] Make up a plan for the rest of the project.
 - [ ] Analyze, describe, and document the requirements for the subsequent Sprints.
 - [x] Develop at least one piece of functionality.
 - [ ] Analyze, design, and describe the complete architecture and infrastructure.
-- [x] Create an increment of potentially releasable software.
+- [x] Create an Increment of potentially releasable software.

 **[⬆ Back to Top](#table-of-contents)**

 ### Who determines when it is appropriate to update the Sprint Backlog during a Sprint?

 - [ ] The Project Manager.
-- [x] The Development Team.
+- [x] The Developers.
 - [ ] The Scrum Team.
 - [ ] The Product Owner.